Myanmar: How far will China go to keep junta afloat? – DW – 11/26/2024

 What is the price of China's support?

-Beijing has been displeased with the rapid losses Myanmar's military has suffered in the past year, with rebels forcing out official forces even out of regions that border China.
+Beijing has been displeased with the rapid losses Myanmar's military has suffered in the past year, with rebels pushing official forces out of even the regions that border China.

 "China's push to play a more direct role in security follows a recent attack on its consulate in Myanmar, as well as multiple years of unsuccessful efforts by the military to provide the security needed to restart key mining projects," US-based analyst Tower said.